Dr. Erik Linstead

 Jennifer is a senior at Chapman University working towards her degree in Digital Arts with a minor in Computer Science.
 She is currently working on a 3D animated short film in hopes of becoming an animator for a feature film studio.
 She is also working as a developer and designer on the Smart Dresser application.
 She writes XML’s, makes layouts, draw icons/buttons, and helps implement and update the weather feature.

-Mirabel Rice, an Oregon native, is a 2nd year Computer Science major/Math minor at Chapman University.
+Mirabel Rice, an Oregon native, graduated with a Computer Science major/Math minor at Chapman University.
 In her spare time, Mirabel enjoys traveling, classical piano, and competitive Irish dance.

-Justine Stewart is a Digital Arts major, Game Development minor.
-Originally from Seattle, she has spent the last four years attending Chapman University’s Dodge College of Film and Media Arts and plans to graduate in May 2015.
+Justine Stewart graduated with a Digital Arts degree, Game Development minor.
+Originally from Seattle, she spent four years attending Chapman University’s Dodge College of Film and Media Arts and graduated in May 2015.
 Justine is a generalist with a wide range of 2D illustration, 3D art, and programming skills, but specializes in game design and 3D art.
 She currently works as a narrative design intern at Jumpstart, a game company that develops games for kids, as well as continuing to work on the Smart Dresser team as part of MLAT Lab.

 David Tyler is concurrently completing a three-year B.S. program in Computer Science and a M.S. in Computational Sciences, both at Chapman University.
 Over the last eight years, he has been developing software across a variety of platforms, and currently works as a Software Engineer for a startup company.
 A key developer for AMP, David has been overseeing the central API and systems coordination, and also manages the behind-the-scenes technology that power the platform.